Mike McGlinchey, OT, Notre Dame

 Orlando Brown*, OT, Oklahoma

 Height: 6-8.
 Weight: 360.
 Projected 40 Time: 5.45.
 Projected Round (2018): 2-3.
-11/11/17: Brown is a strong blocker at the point of attack, and that is illustrated with him consistently tossing defenders to the ground.
-In pass protection, Brown has some athletic issues for the NFL as speed rushers could give him problems.
+1/6/18: Brown is a strong blocker at the point of attack, which is illustrated by him consistently tossing defenders to the ground.
+In pass protection, Brown has some athletic issues, like playing too high for the NFL, so speed rushers give him problems.
 Some team sources feel Brown should move inside to guard as a pro, but others believe that he will be a starting right tackle.
-Multiple team contacts think that Brown will be a second-round pick and projected as a starting right tackle.
+Multiple team contacts think that Brown will be a second-round pick in the 2018 NFL Draft and project him as a starting right tackle.

 Brown has drawn comparisons to D.J.
 Fluker coming out of Alabama, who was a high first-rounder but was a bust for the Chargers.
 Sources have said that Brown plays up or down to competition, and that could be seen with an excellent game against Ohio State but an ugly one versus Iowa State.
-Brown is not consistently dominant in the ground game even though he should get the better of the collegiate linemen he's going against.
+Brown was not consistently dominant in the ground game even though he should have gotten the better of the collegiate linemen he was facing.

 9/1/17: Brown has been a starting left tackle for Oklahoma, but for the NFL, he is more of a right tackle competitor.
 Brown was a tough run blocker for the Sooners in 2016, opening a lot of holes for their talented tandem of running backs.
 He spent 2015 and 2016 at left tackle, but he's too tall for that spot in the NFL.
 Brown could be a good right tackle candidate in his draft class.